papadavis47/comfortablefeelingdumb-blog/content/blog/styled-components-nextjs/index.md

 The **Next.js** command line tool will create a `styles` folder containing a `Home.module.css` file - which is imported into the `pages/index.js` file.

-It will also create a `globals.css` file - which is imported into your `pages/_app.js` file.
+It will also create a `globals.css` file - which is imported into the `pages/_app.js` file.

-The first step after scaffolding the app/site with the CLI tool is to `cd` into the root of your project and install the required packages for **styled-components**:
+The first step, after scaffolding the project with the CLI tool, is to `cd` into the root of the project and install the required packages for **styled-components**:

 `yarn add babel-plugin-styled-components styled-components`

-I then create a `.babelrc` file at the root - with the following contents:
+Then create a `.babelrc` file at the root - with the following contents:

 ```js